 - Add flour mixture and the buttermilk to the butter mixture and beat with an electric mixer at medium speed, scraping down the sides as needed, until thoroughly blended and smooth – about two to three minutes.

-- Pour batter into the prepared pans.
+- Pour batter into two prepared 9 inch cake pans.

 Prepare the No-Fail Seven-Minute Frosting – you can find the recipe and instructions here.
 Don’t worry, I also have a link to it in the recipe card below.
 Just print out both recipes and you’re good.

 I suggest doubling the frosting for a layer cake but one recipe works fine if you are careful with it.
 One recipe is plenty for a 9×13.

 Now it’s time to ice the cake.

 You can absolutely make this as a 9×13 cake if you like.
 I usually make 9×13 cakes because they are simpler and taste the same!